Recap: Angel S 02 E 02 Are You Now Or Have Your Ever Been

 A salesman next door is talking to thin air as he handles a gun.
 A shot rings out.
-The hotel manager and Frank go to check out the suicide - the third one in three months!
+The hotel manager and Frank the bellhop go to check out the suicide - the third one in three months!
 Down in the lobby, the residents of the hotel are discussing the suicide.
 An older man sits apart from the debate.
 He hears a voice whispering to him.
 Within minutes, everyone is aboard the paranoia bandwagon.
 Angel reveals to Judy that he knew her "boyfriend" was actually a private investigator.
 She finally comes clean: she stole some cash from the City Trust Bank in Salina, Kansas.
-She was angry because the bank fired her being part African-American.
+She was angry because the bank fired her for being part African-American.

 More cutting between the present and 1952.
 Wesley and Cordelia find a history of murder and death leading up to the hotel's closing in 1979.
 Wesley deduces that something in the hotel was making people crazy, something which Angel also begins to suspect in 1952.
 Angel is at a bookshop to do research on the Thesulac, a paranoia demon that feeds on people's fears.
 Denver, the owner, gives him the 411: If it becomes corporeal after a big feed, this offers an opportunity to kill it.
 Denver is surprised that a vamp is trying to help humans — so is Angel.